notofonts/sinhala/fontbakery/googlefonts-NotoSansSinhala-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- colon

 	- endash

+	- question

+	- slash

+	- seven

-	- asciicircum
+	- six

-	- minus
+	- bracketright

 	- braceright

-	- nine

-	- parenleft

-	- numbersign
+	- percent

-	- backslash
+	- underscore

-	- bracketright
+	- one

-	- And 34 more.
+	- And 33 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]